Guest Author: Cayley DeLancey BA Environmental Science 2021

 Aside from sourcing from the Ethical Tea partnership, selling loose leaf teas and working on offsetting our carbon emissions by planting trees through #TeamTrees, we are working to become carbon positive!
 So why shop at MatchaAlternatives.com?
 If you care about the environment and want to minimize your impact on the earth our tea is for you!

-Year-round, we plant 1 tree for every tea bundle sold, and in the past year have offset over 125 TONS of carbon!
-And now, for our annual Sweet End to 2020 campaign:
+Year-round, we plant 1 tree for every tea bundle sold, and at the time of publishing, in the past year have offset over 125 TONS of carbon!

 Roasty Toasty Yerba Mate